jiriklepl/ParCo2024-artifact/README.md

 - relating to the PolyBench/GPU-1.0 benchmark suite:
   - [PolyBenchGPU](PolyBenchGPU): The PolyBench/GPU with minor bug fixes (mostly relating to wrong arguments) and modified dataset sizes for convenience of measurement.
   - [PolyBenchGPU-Noarr](PolyBenchGPU-Noarr): Reimplementation of the PolyBench/GPU benchmark using Noarr structures and Noarr Traversers.
-  - [running-examples](running-examples): Contains the examples of Noarr code presented in the paper.
+- [transformations.md](transformations.md): Detailed list of transformations provided by Noarr Traversers.

 The artifact contains the following scripts: